AdobeDocs/campaign-web.en/help/v8/workflows/activities/channels.md

 ---
 audience: end-user
-title: Use the Email workflow activity
+title: Use a delivery workflow activity
-description: Learn how to use the Email workflow activity
+description: Learn how to add a delivery workflow activity (Email, Push, SMS)
 badge: label="Alpha"
 ---

 # Email, SMS, Push {#channel}

-Adobe Campaign Web allows you to automate and execute marketing campaigns across multiple channels, such as email, SMS, or push.
-You can combine channel activities into the canvas to create cross-channel workflows that can trigger actions based on customer behavior.
+Adobe Campaign Web allows you to automate and execute marketing campaigns across email, SMS and push channels.
+You can combine channel activities into the workflow canvas to create cross-channel workflows that can trigger actions based on customer behavior and data.

 For example, you can create a welcome email campaign that includes a series of messages across different channels, such as email, SMS, and push.
-You can also send a follow-up email after a customer has completed a purchase or send a personalized birthday message to a customer via SMS.
+You can also send a follow-up email after a customer has completed a purchase, or send a personalized birthday message to a customer via SMS.

 By using channel activities, you can create comprehensive and personalized campaigns that engage customers across multiple touchpoints and drive conversions.